build-on-aws/content/posts/build-an-affirmation-app/index.md

 ![A freshly-scaffolded Astro app](images/astro.png)

 Use your favorite code editor to explore the folder that was just scaffolded.
-I prefer Visual Studio Code:
+I prefer Visual Studio Code.

 > tip: type `code .` in your terminal to open the folder in VS Code.
 If you were already using the VS Code terminal to run the previous commands, click on the `+` to create another terminal instance as you want to leave the app running in the background.